Wearing post-liposuction garments can enhance your results

 When selecting a compression garment, these are the things you should keep in mind:

-The garment selected should be structured to promote the desired shape such as an hourglass or V-shaped figure.
+The garment selected should be structured to promote the desired body lift and shape, such as an hourglass or V-shaped figure.

-You might just be surprised that a well-fitting compression garment of good quality can actually be relatively comfortable.
-When selecting a garment you should ensure it is comfortable whilst still providing adequate pressure.
+You might just be surprised that a high quality, well-fitting compression garment can actually be extremely comfortable.
+When selecting a garment, ask your plastic surgeon to recommend one that is comfortable whille providing adequate pressure.

 - Straps, waist and closures

-If you have had abdominal or upper body liposuction, adjustable shoulder straps are beneficial to allow you to alter the fit as the treated area fluctuates in size due to the fluids being dispersed.
-Garments worn after liposuction on the lower portion of the body (such as the thighs and hips) should ideally have a good waist band that won’t roll or slide up or down.
-Finally, make sure any zippers or closures are within reach and easy to manoeuvre.
+If you have had abdominal or upper body liposuction, adjustable shoulder straps are preferred.
+These allow you to alter the fit as the treated area fluctuates in size due to the fluids being dispersed.
+Garments worn after liposuction on the lower parts of the body (such as the thighs and hips) should ideally have a good waist band that won’t roll or slide up or down.
+Finally, make sure any zippers, velcro or closures are within reach and easy to manoeuvre.
 It is important that you are physically able to put on the compression garment to reap the benefits!

 For optimal results, we recommend recipients of Vaser Liposuction wear their garment full-time.
 By that, we mean 24 hours a day for 3 weeks (we give you permission to remove the garment to shower of course!).
 This should be followed by a period of wearing it part-time for 24 hours a day for 3 additional weeks.